 Supplementary Figure 4

+This figure shows the replication of AS calls between technical replicates.
+We randomly sampled two subsets of 245M (‘M’ denotes ‘million of reads’) from a pooled RNA-seq dataset of NA12878, without replacement, i.e. these two sets are mutually exclusive.
+We then run the AlleleDB pipeline.
+The Venn diagram shows that the calls between the replicates are very comparable (>75% overlap), demonstrating that our calls reproduce very well.

+Supplementary Figure 5

 This figure shows the replication of AS calls at increasing read depths.
 We randomly subsampled subsets of various read coverage from a pooled RNA-seq dataset of NA12878 – 100M, 200M, 300M, 400M and 490M (‘M’ denotes ‘million of reads’) – such that each smaller pool of reads is a direct subset of the larger sets, with 490M denoting the entire set of reads.
 For instance, 100M is a subset of all the other sets.
 We then ran the AlleleDB pipeline.
-We show that >77% ASE sites are consistent in at least 2 subsets, with very small number of sites unique to each set.
+We show that >80% ASE sites are consistent in at least 2 subsets, with very small number of sites unique to each set.

-Supplementary Figure 5

-This figure shows that the replication of AS calls between technical replicates.
-We randomly sampled two subsets of 245M (‘M’ denotes ‘million of reads’) from a pooled RNA-seq dataset of NA12878, without replacement, i.e. these two sets are mutually exclusive.
-We then run the AlleleDB pipeline.
-The Venn diagram shows that the calls between the replicates are very comparable (>70% overlap), demonstrating that our calls reproduce very well.

 Supplementary Table 1

-This table shows the inconsistencies of the eight studies performing allele-specific analyses using different tools and parameters, e.g. read mapping with a range of read aligners, alignment to different reference genomes and variations of statistical tests in detecting the allele-specific variants.
+This table shows the different approaches used in the eight studies performing allele-specific analyses using different tools and parameters, e.g. read mapping with a range of read aligners, alignment to different reference genomes and variations of statistical tests in detecting the allele-specific variants.
 We uniformly processed the tools and parameters in AlleleDB.

 Supplementary Table 2